efyang/pbook-gui/README.md

     - adequate directory structure ☑
     - fairly easily themable ☑
     - swappable themes while in gui ☐
-    - button to enable all ☐
+    - button to enable all ☑
+    - button to disable all ☑
     - categories on side ☑
     - list of downloads ☑
         - name ☑